Aetites

-In the magico-medical tradition of Europe and the Near East, the aetites (singular in Latin) or aetite (anglicized) is a stone used to promote childbirth.
+In the magical tradition of Europe and the Near East (see: Magic in the Greco-Roman world), the aetites (singular in Latin) or aetite (anglicized) is a stone used to promote childbirth.
 It is also called an eagle-stone, aquiline, or aquilaeus.
 The stone is said to prevent spontaneous abortion and premature delivery, while shortening labor and birth for a full-term birth.

 From Theophrastus onwards, the belief is also recorded that the stone had the ability to "give birth" to other stones, based on the crystals found within.
 This fed into the belief that at least some minerals could be gendered into male and female forms.

 Mineralogy

 The aetites is a limonite or siderite concretionary nodules or geodes possessing inside a small loose stone rattle when shaken.
 An official publication of the United States Bureau of Mines in 1920 defined an aetite:

 The American Geosciences Institute defines the eaglestone as "a concretionary nodule of clay ironstone about the size of a walnut that the ancients believed an eagle takes to her nest to facilitate egg-laying."